-Coadministration of azithromycin and rifabutin did not affect the serum concentrations of either medicinal product.
+Coadministration of azithromycin and rifabutin did not affect the serum concentrations of either drug.

 Neutropenia was observed in subjects receiving concomitant treatment of azithromycin and rifabutin.
-Although neutropenia has been associated with the use of rifabutin, a causal relationship to combination with azithromycin has not been established (see section 4.8).
+Although neutropenia has been associated with the use of rifabutin, a causal relationship to combination with azithromycin has not been established.